alphagov/fco-smartpay-skin/README.md

 Documentation for how to edit/update the skin used with FCO Smartpay payments can be found in the [SmartPay_SkinsGuide.pdf](https://github.com/alphagov/fco-smartpay-skin/blob/master/SmartPay_SkinsGuide.pdf) provided by Barclaycard.

-The TL;DR version —
+*** The TL;DR version

-Brace yourself, this is not very nice to work with.
+Firstly, brace yourself, this is not very nice to work with.
 I recommend tea + biscuits before you start and a deep breath...

 * Make the edits you want to make in the skin folder (named with an ID like QM28ByLc)
 * Zip up the folder